Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

     - For each of the schemas, the application create 2 object versions to handle a singular or a list of records to serialize

 2. RESTFUL API Routes:
+    - Each of the views inherits `Resources` from `flask_restful` library
     - Each of the views have 2 versions: the base `/route` path and the `/route/id` path.
-    - This application follows the project requirements: All tables / views have CREATE, READ actions plus EDIT as well
-    - This application follows the project requirements: The `Schedule` table / view also has DELETE actions
     - This application follows RESTful conventions:
         - Base `/route` paths handle GET actions for all records and POST actions for creating single records
         - `/route/id` paths handle GET, PATCH, and DELETE actions for single records
+    - This application follows the project requirements: All tables / views have CREATE, READ actions plus EDIT as well
+    - This application follows the project requirements: The `Schedule` table / view also has DELETE actions

-IMPORTANT: Even though `Crossfit_Class` table is not explicity provided a view, records in this table are created, read, and editted via assiocation proxy established within the Workout_Plan model.
+IMPORTANT: Even though `Crossfit_Class` table is not explicity provided a view, records in this table are created, read, and edited via assiocation proxy established within the Workout_Plan model.

 ### models.py

 (Image map of my table)

-Here we have the database tables.
-My application uses 5 tables
+Here we have my application's database table models.
+There are 5 tables in use here:
 - Three of those tables are 1-to-many tables (`Exercise_Move`, `Coach`, `Workout_Plan`)
-- Two of those tables are many to many (`Crossfit_Class`, `Schedule`)
+- Two of those tables are many-to-many (`Crossfit_Class`, `Schedule`)
-- `Coach` and `Workout_Plan` have a many to many relationship, using `Schedule` as the intermediatry
+- `Coach` and `Workout_Plan` have a many-to-many relationship, using `Schedule` as the intermediatry
 - `Schedule` also has 2 user submitiable attributes (`day` and `hour`)
 - `Workout_Plan` and `Exercise_Move` have a many to many relationship using association proxy and `Crossfit_Class` as the intermediatry